Scheer

 Six IT Capabilities for Sustainable Businesses and Supply Chains

-Sustainability: Aligning stakeholders and goals
+Sustainability: Aligning Stakeholders and Goals

 More and more companies today understand the importance of having a positive impact on their environment and of serving a social purpose.
 For many organizations, simply maximizing profits has long ceased to be the sole focus.
 At the same time, however, businesses are facing increasing pressure from various stakeholders, be they customers, legislators or financiers.